-However, it’s a reality that’s rarely discussed – and even more rarely reported – perhaps because LGBT people fear that if they ask for help, they might have to deal with homo- or transphobic reactions from police or other officials.
+However, it’s a reality that’s rarely discussed and even more rarely reported.
+This could be because LGBT people fear that if they ask for help, they might have to deal with homo- or transphobic reactions from police or other officials.

 And, LGBT people who haven’t come “out” to friends or family members often feel it’s riskier to confide in someone than to just put up with the abuse.